 I like to prep more than I need each time to make dinner time easier during the week.

-A typical dinner for us: grilled steak, sauteed zucchini and mushrooms, and mashed cauliflower.
+A typical dinner for us: grilled steak or salmon, sauteed zucchini and mushrooms, and mashed cauliflower.

 I cannot think of a better dessert than fresh berries topped with coconut whipped cream (I use this).
 It’s simple and satisfying.
 I try to stick to organic for the Dirty Dozen whenever possible, but I don’t obsess about it.
 I just wash everything really, really well.
 We do our best, but we aren’t perfect by any means.